Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical

-The Sentinel-5P TROPOMI-based red SIF (TROPOSIF) products have been generated based on the retrieval approach from \cite{Khler2020}, and the data is hosted on \url{ftp://fluo.gps.caltech.edu/} or data.caltech.edu. \cite{Khler2020} implemented a variant of an established far-red SIF retrieval scheme \cite{Joiner2013, Guanter2012, Damm2015, Kohler2015, Khler2018} to estimate red SIF from TROPOMI measurements for aquatic science.
+The Sentinel-5P TROPOspheric Monitoring Instrument (TROPOMI)-based red SIF (TROPOSIF) products have been generated based on the retrieval approach from \cite{Khler2020}, and the data is{are} hosted on \url{ftp://fluo.gps.caltech.edu/} or data.caltech.edu. \cite{Khler2020} implemented a variant of an established far-red SIF retrieval scheme \cite{Joiner2013, Guanter2012, Damm2015, Kohler2015, Khler2018} to estimate red SIF from TROPOMI measurements for aquatic science.
 The TROPOSIF data generated for the 2018-2019 time period has only been produced in a daily ungridded format, so this data was taken and gridded at its native 7km resolution. \cite{Khler2020, Luis2023} highlighted the potential that red SIF has for improving our understanding of global phytoplankton photosynthesis and HABs.
-Specifically, \cite{Luis2023} found that red SIF provided more than twice the data than nFLH, and thus provided a new monitoring capability to obtain critical information on HABs.
+Specifically, \cite{Luis2023} found that red SIF provided more than twice as much data as nFLH and thus provided a new monitoring capability to obtain critical information on HABs.
 The TROPOSIF data is not available for the 2024-2025 time period, so it was not used in conjunction with the PACE data here.
-The areas used for test cases were the Gulf of Mexico and coastal Southern California.
+The test areas were the Gulf of Mexico and coastal Southern California.